 Plastic ones are fine and wooden too, though again, they’re heavy.
 Expensive designers such as Chanel or Stella McCartney give away velvet flock hangers with their clothes, which are fabulous but cost a lot.
 Clothes doesn’t fall off.

 For these, depending on the fabric and cut, you need peg or expander hangers to hold the waist taut.
 Expanders are good with materials such as suede, leather or delicates, which will be marked by the grips on peg hangers.

 Never hang a skirt by its loops; it makes a V-shape in the middle and creases against other clothes.

 Of all the hangers I’ve ever tested, I’ve found the narrow, rubber-covered, slightly curved hangers we stock to be the best for dresses, blouses and tops.
 They need to hold the garment and stop it slipping off but be light enough not to spoil the shape.
 Unlike wire hangers, they don’t have pointy corners.

 What is the best way to store out of season clothes?

 Before placing in a bag, ensure that all garments are meticulously clean and dry.
 If items have been dry cleaned, exchange the wire hanger from the dry cleaners to one of your own garment appropriate hangers as soon as possible.
 Remove the plastic bag from the dry cleaners and let the item air before putting it away.
-This allows the dry cleaning chemicals to dissipate.
-For that matter don’t store anything in plastic bags or boxes because moisture will be trapped and this creates mould.
-For breathable storage solutions, have a look at our range here and here.
+This allows the dry-cleaning chemicals to dissipate.
+For that matter don’t store anything in plastic bags or boxes because moisture will be trapped, and this creates mould.
+For breathable storage solutions, have a look at our Garment Knit Bags and Storage Boxes.

 Protecting and prolonging the life of clothes is our business so if you need any advice on clothing care products or how to protect them from moths, give us a call or peruse our blog pages where there is a plethora of advice.